 #2 Make Sure Your Chair Is Adequate

-Use a well-constructed ergonomic chair to help reduce fatigue and discomfort, increase your blood flow, and reduce the risk of injury to your neck and spine.
-These usually cannot be ordered by mail or off the Internet.
+Use a chair that offers the right back support and that will help you reduce discomfort.
+It is important that the chair be ergonomic so you can increase your blood flow and reduce the risk of injuring your neck and spine.
+You can easily find one online.
 This is one product that should be tried in the store so you know how it feels before buying it.
 Make sure your office chair:

 - Has a good backrest that provides lumbar support.

-Sit in the chair facing forward with perfect posture.
-While seated in that perfect position, construct the work environment around that position.
-In other words, all other pieces of furniture and equipment must be positioned to accommodate that perfect position.
-It might require stacking several books under the computer screen to bring it even to head level.
-The screen must be at eye level and the user should sit directly in front of the screen.
-A sliding keyboard attachment under the desk might be beneficial.
+You will achieve perfect posture sitting in your chair facing forward.
+While you’re seated there, make up your work environment around it.
+In conclusion, make sure all other pieces of furniture and your computer are positioned to maintain that perfect posture.
+You might need to stack several books under your computer to bring it to your eye level.
+The computer screen must be at head level and you should sit directly in front of the screen.

 #3 Computer Positioning

-Since most office work is done on computers, where your equipment is placed can make a difference in how your back feels when you are at work.
-Try the following:
+Most of the work done at offices is done on computers, so the place where your equipment is can really make a difference in how your back is feeling when you’re working.
+Try the next tips:

-- Tilt the keyboard down and slightly away from you for better wrist posture.
+- Tilt the keyboard down for better wrist posture

-- Make sure your mouse is close enough so that you can use it with your arms relaxed and as close to your body as possible.
+- Position your mouse close to you so you can use it with your arms relaxed

-- If using a laptop, consider getting an external monitor or keyboard (or both).
-This will allow you to move each of these components separately to create a comfortable arrangement.
+- If you’re using a laptop, think about getting an external monitor.
+It will allow you to move them separately and have a more comfortable arrangement.

 #4 Practice Safe Sitting

-Even with the best equipment, if you are not sitting correctly, your spine will suffer.
-When sitting, note where your head, hands, and legs are.
+Even if you have state of the art equipment, if you’re not sitting right, you will hurt your spine.
+When you’re sitting down, take note of where your head is, as well as your hands and legs.
 To avoid back pain, make sure to:

-- Sit upright with your back and shoulders against the back of the chair.
+- Sit straight with your back and shoulders pressed against the back of the chair

 - Don’t slouch.

-Spend a lot of time on the telephone?
-Then consider using a hands-free headset to prevent neck and shoulder pain.
+If you spend a lot of time on the phone, you should consider using a hands-free device to prevent neck and shoulder pain.

 #5 Take a Break

-Not just a coffee break, but a spine break.
-Stretch, take a short walk, get the blood flowing.
-When you are at your desk, avoid staying in one position for a long time.
+We don’t mean a coffee break, we mean a spine break.
+Go out for a walk, take a stretch, and get that blood flowing.
+If you’re at your desk, don’t stay int he same position for long.
 Try switching between sitting and standing.

 Avoiding excessive strain on your spine can help you get out of work as relaxed as when you came in.